 Why territorial RRI

-Smart Specialisation Strategies (S3s) were introduced by the European Union’s Cohesion Policy for the enhancement of decision-making and stakeholder involvement in innovation policies at both regional and national level.
-In this framework, the use of RRI keys and approach might be very relevant in the processes of priority-setting, decision-making and investments as well as the implementation phase in the field of innovation and research, which all imply a multi-stakeholder approach.
+A classic target for this is the regional S3.
+These were introduced by the European Union’s Cohesion Policy for the enhancement of decision-making and stakeholder involvement in innovation policies at both regional and national level.
+The regional-level cementing of RRI keys and approaches is thus highly relevant to the process of regional priority-setting and decision-making, as well as to the R&I implementation phase, which all imply a multi-stakeholder approach.

 But above all, territorial R&I strives to make local and regional R&I ecosystems more open and inclusive.
 In the context of growing scepticism towards science and governance, making R&I more reflective of public needs and expectations and more of a combined effort of society as a whole is a sure-fire way to increase acceptance of it, leading to better outcomes.